jgnotts23/CMEECourseWork/Week7/README.txt

 A script that outlines how numerical computing can be done with python.
 Includes manipulation of matrices and arrays.

 > LV1.py
 A script that runs the Lotka-Volterra model based on parameters provided by the user.
-Values for r, a, z and e should be entered in the command line when running the script.
-Two figures, LV_model.pdf and LV_model2.pdf will appear in the results directory.
+Values for r, a, z and e can be entered in the command line when running the script, if not it will run with default values.
+Two figures, LV_model.pdf and LV_model2.pdf are output to the results directory.

 >LV2.py
 Similar to LV1.py but includes prey density-dependance in the model, K, which needs to be entered as an additional command-line argument.
 Outputs in the Results directory are called LV_model3.pdf and LV_model4.pdf.